-Pokhara is the largest Metropolitan city of Nepal regarding the area.
-Surrounded by hills and amazing Annapurna range view from the town are some of the natural factors that make this place a must to visit.
-Similarly, Pokhara is culturally diverse and has a long list of gifted sites that provide us with an experience of a lifetime.
-If you are hoping for a perfect holiday tour to Pokhara, here are the top 10 places you shouldn’t miss in your visit here.
+Pokhara is the largest Metropolitan city in Nepal regarding the area.
+Surrounded by hills and an amazing Annapurna range view from the town are some of the natural factors that make this place a must to visit.
+Similarly, Pokhara is culturally diverse and has a long list of gifted sites that provide us with the experience of a lifetime.
+If you are hoping for a perfect holiday tour to Pokhara, here are the top 10 places you shouldn’t miss on your visit here.

 1. Shanti Stupa(World peace Pagoda)

-This flawless white colored Pagoda is amongst many other peace stupas around the world.
+This flawless white-colored Pagoda is amongst many other peace stupas around the world.
 Reflecting Architecture and beauty this untarnished stupa was built by Nipponzan Myohoji monk named Morioko Sonin.
-Standing 115 feet tall with 344 feet of diameter, visitors have to trek from a nearby trail to reach here.
-There are two rows of the entrance to the structure with separate transits to circumambulate — a monument carrying architecture to adore and dazzling statues of Lord Buddha.
+Standing 115 feet tall with 344 feet in diameter, visitors have to trek from a nearby trail to reach here.
+There are two rows of entrances to the structure with separate transits to circumambulate — a monument carrying architecture to adore and dazzling statues of Lord Buddha.

 Statues of Gautam Buddha